 To achieve ‘Excellent’ status, UHL evidenced 22 travel initiatives and 10 supporting initiatives, alongside significant reductions in single-occupancy car journeys.

-The hospital’s leadership in sustainable transport has also earned national recognition.
-UHL has been shortlisted for the Team Modeshift Partnership of the Year Award for its collaboration with Leicester City Council and Centrebus on the Hospital Hopper bus service.
+UHL were also Team Modeshift Partnership of the Year Award finalists in 2025 – for its collaboration with Leicester City Council and Centrebus on the Hospital Hopper bus service.

 Associate Director of Sustainability, Samantha Stanhope, said: